8K or "8K"? Yep, it's confusing...

 To achieve the very best image quality an 8K projection system would require 8192 x 8192 dome master frames with four times the number of pixels as a 4K dome master.

 True8K™ is Truly 8K Resolution

-E&S defines a True8K™ system as one that can display at least 8,000 pixels across every meridian on the dome.
-Meridians can be measured across the top of the dome through the zenith, or 180° around the circumference (spring line) of the dome.
-So, a True8K™ system provides a minimum of 8K resolution everywhere on the dome!
+E&S defines a True8K™ system as one that can display at least 8,000 pixels across every meridian on the dome and provides a minimum of 8K resolution everywhere on the dome!
 A True8K™ system uses projectors whose native display panel resolution is 4K rather than pixel shift technology of lower resolution displays.
 This creates the highest quality image possible.

 The Path to True8K™

 An 8K fulldome projection system requires multiple high-resolution projectors whose projected images are precisely aligned as well as color-blended and matched to each other.
-To create and consistently maintain the beauty of this incredibly high resolution system.
-E&S has developed proprietary auto align and auto blend systems to create beautifully blended images that can be maintained easily in a theater installation.
-This creates a beautifully seamless fulldome image that looks as if it was displayed by a single projector.
+To create and consistently maintain the visual impact of this incredibly high-resolution system.
+E&S has developed proprietary auto align and auto blend systems to produce beautifully blended images that can be maintained easily in a theater installation.
+This creates a seamless fulldome image that looks as if it was displayed by a single projector.